scala/scala3/docs/docs/reference/contextual/motivation.md

 This section also contains pages describing other language features that are related to context abstraction.
 These are:

  - [Context Bounds](./context-bounds.md), which carry over unchanged.
- - [Extension Methods](./extension-methods.md) replace implicit classes in a way that integrates better with typeclasses.
+ - [Extension Methods](./extension-methods.md) replace implicit classes in a way that integrates better with type classes.
- - [Implementing Typeclasses](./typeclasses.md) demonstrates how some common typeclasses can be implemented using the new constructs.
+ - [Implementing Type classes](type-classes.md) demonstrates how some common type classes can be implemented using the new constructs.
- - [Typeclass Derivation](./derivation.md) introduces constructs to automatically derive typeclass instances for ADTs.
+ - [Type class Derivation](./derivation.md) introduces constructs to automatically derive type class instances for ADTs.
- - [Multiversal Equality](./multiversal-equality.md) introduces a special typeclass to support type safe equality.
+ - [Multiversal Equality](./multiversal-equality.md) introduces a special type class to support type safe equality.
  - [Context Functions](./context-functions.md) provide a way to abstract over context parameters.
  - [By-Name Context Parameters](./by-name-context-parameters.md) are an essential tool to define recursive synthesized values without looping.
  - [Relationship with Scala 2 Implicits](./relationship-implicits.md) discusses the relationship between old-style implicits and new-style givens and how to migrate from one to the other.